ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 ![](assets/CommonEdge.jpg)

-The parametrisations are functions, which correspond to the input arguments `soucechart` and `testchart`.
+The parametrizations are functions, which correspond to the input arguments `soucechart` and `testchart`.

 The modified integrand looks like in the case Common Face.